What is the Problem Tree page about?

 You can add an item to the Problem Tree by using the “+ Add item” button below the Problem Tree graph on the left side of the page.
 Once you click this button you can type in your desired description and confirm by clicking “Create”.

-Once the item is created it will appear in on the left below the Project logic, where the “+ Add item” button was.
+Once the item is created it will appear in on the left below the Problem Tree, where the “+ Add item” button was.
 Now you can simply drag the result into the desired position in the Problem Tree.

 Please note that you can add results to lower-levels of your Problem Tree only once some results in all the higher levels are already created (e.g. you can only add a Cause once you added a Problem).